Last updated:

 Treatment

-PJP infection can be serious, but many people can be treated at home with antibiotics such as Bactrim (trimethoprim and sulfamethoxazole).
-There are also different alternative therapies such as atovaquone, dapsone, primaquine w/ clindamycin, and pentamidine.
-Oxygen therapy may be needed to help get more oxygen into your lungs and bloodstream.
+However, if someone had a severe allergic reaction to TMP-SMX in the past, itโs important that TMP-SMX is avoided, and desensitization should not be done.
+There are also different alternative therapies for people who cannot take TMP/SMX such as atovaquone, dapsone, primaquine w/ clindamycin and pentamidine.
+Oxygen therapy may be needed to help get more oxygen into the lungs and bloodstream.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.